-Distribution: Widely distributed in the forested areas of Washington; British Columbia south to California, east to Montana and Idaho; also in Colorado and Wyoming.
+Distribution: Widely distributed on both sides of the Cascades crest in forested areas in Washington; British Columbia to California, east to Montana, Wyoming, and Colorado.

 Habitat: Open to dense moist forests at low to mid-elevations, often where boggy in the spring.

 Conservation Status: Not of concern